 Physical therapy helps considerably in the treatment of AS to prevent the characteristically stooped posture as the spine begins to fuse.
 No treatment stops the progression of the disease, so management aims to delay further deformity by enforcing good posture, stretching, and deep-breathing exercises and, in some people, wearing braces and lightweight support.

 The pain and stiffness may be relieved by analgesics and nonsteroidal anti-inflammatory drugs (NSAIDS).
-These may include aspirin, Indocin, Anaprox, Tolectin, and Clinoril.
-Indocin is often the NSAID of choice.
-NSAID’s represent the mainstay of treatment but may be discontinued due to adverse reactions or lack of efficacy.
+These may include aspirin, over the counter NSAIDs such as ibuprofen, or prescription NSAIDs.
+NSAID’s represent the initial treatment but may be discontinued due to adverse reactions or lack of efficacy.

 TNF inhibitors are part of a new class of drugs (biologics) that block the body’s inflammatory messengers.
-These drugs (Enbrel, Humira, Remicade) decrease the inflammation caused by a protein called TNF (tumor necrosis factor).
-Enbrel or Remicade may help decrease joint and back pain in AS patients with active disease.
+These drugs (infliximab, etanercept, adalimumab, certolizumab, golimumab) decrease the inflammation caused by a protein called TNF (tumor necrosis factor) and they help to decrease joint and back pain in AS patients with active disease.
 Good response to TNF inhibitors may be predicted in younger patients, patients with shorter disease duration, patients with elevated blood ESR/CRP, and in patients with a better baseline functional status.
 80% of suitable patients respond to a TNF inhibitor; half experience an overall improvement of about 50% in disease control.
 TNF inhibitors may reactivate tuberculosis and should not be used in patients with recurrent bacterial infections.
 Other serious side effects can occur with these drugs.

 Oral prednisone (a corticosteroid) rarely produces any benefit, but intra-articular (injections into the joints) corticosteroid injections are occasionally helpful.
-Methotrexate may be helpful for treatment of patients who have prominent extra-spinal involvement, and is also given in combination with infliximab.
 Sulfasalazine is also helpful for arthritis outside the spine in AS.

 Are further diagnostic tests required?